macccorehenni/Feydor-Campaign/Chapter1.md

 ## Exploring the village

 Players should now prepare for the adventure.
 In addition to the young man's tannery, there's an general store, stocked by Tanisa, the elven commoner, an weapon store, stocked by a rare human who lived in the Forest, Greenwood.
-Everything else is imported from the .
+Everything else is imported from the mountains surrounding the village.

 ## Heading out of the village